wmertens/jsurl2/README.md

   - A stringify/parse cycle generates the same output as with JSON
   - (one exception: it always returns a string, even when JSON would return `undefined`)
   - It will never generate valid JSON except when it's the correct representation
+- Fast-ish: our test suite used to outperform JSON but recent v8 optimizations made JSON faster again

 Given its speed and size, it is well-suited to pass JS values to scripts in HTML, like initial data after Server-Side-Rendering.
 To do so, embed the result inside a single-quoted string (not double-quoted) and parse that in your script.